Gargtanisha11/backend-liveChat/Readme.md

   ## note add socket event on the server as well
    26. add chat controllers ( createOrGetChat, deleteChat , getAllChats);
    27. add message controllers ( getAllMessage, sendMessage, deleteMesssage)
+   28. debugging of all controller

+    ## to do
+      create a chat and send message and add them in chat and again debugg create or get chat controller debugg all remaining controllers

 ### todo
    read abt process